ftpmorph/ftprivacy/README.md

 We also optionally have three separate lists for blocking one or all of: Facebook, Instagram, or WhatsApp entirely on your network or device.
 Of course we also have the common Facebook tracking scripts added in the general lists.
 But these are balanced to ensure the services still work.
 If you don't use FB and don't care if it's simply inaccessible, you can use the block all Facebook list ([GitHub](https://raw.githubusercontent.com/ftpmorph/ftpihole/master/blocklists/facebook-full-block.txt), [S3](https://ftpihole.s3.eu-west-2.amazonaws.com/blocklists/facebook-full-block.txt)) and have it gone from your network for good.
 As well as protecting your privacy this may even encourage guests to speak to each other :)

+With a strong code of ethicals in favour of personal privacy we also like going after bad piracy invadors.
+For example Xiaomi phones are gaining popularity but they send out crazy amounts of traffic and have ads built into the official MIUI.
+Yes there are ads built into the OS.
+If you install an app, a window comes up "checking for viruses" and there is a banner ad at the bottom.
+This is insane so I have [a list specifically for blocking all MIUI services.](https://ftpihole.s3.eu-west-2.amazonaws.com/blocklists/xiaomi-ads-tracking.txt)

 If you have suggestions for appropriate additions to any of the lists or you have spotted any false positives please let us know here through GitHub.
 We recommend using pull requests for both, but raising an issue works too.
 We also strongly suggest giving a reason for your request.
 For example simply giving a domain and saying "this shouldn't be there" without an explanation or further detail is likely to be ignored.

 Lists are hosted here on GitHub and in our S3 bucket.
 When adding the lists to your Pi Hole, either source will work (use the "raw" links from the repo), but we recommend using the S3 links found [on our website.](https://www.ftpihole.com/lists/) In theory the two should be always synced perfectly, but in case something happens, S3 links get priority.
 They should also be more reliable as they're served through a CDN.
 I'd also say faster but... well, they are raw txt files aren't they?